 Rwanda went on the offensive.
 Paul Kagame did the unthinkable: On Monday, November 27th, 2007 he ordered the shutting down of the French Embassy in Kigali, effectively cutting all relations with France.
 The decision sent shockwaves across former French colonies, all of whom started counting days before Kagame would be assassinated, Rwanda embargoed or sent back into civil war.
 Even some Rwandan civilians were worried.
 Nothing came of it.

 Instead, Paul Kagame became a prominent figure in African governance.
-He offered military and geopolitical support to his peers across the continent and especially in ‘francophone’ Africa.
+He offered military and geopolitical support to his peers across the continent and especially in ‘francophone’ world.
 He sent Rwandan troupes to maintain peace in Cote d’Ivoire and Haiti, sent Rwandan advisers to Benin’s newly elected president Patrice Talon.
 He brought back Morocco into the African Union and befriended Ali Bongo of Gabon and late Idriss Deby of Chad.
-After the French had done nothing in Central African Republic, Paul Kagame sent his boys to pacify the country, guard the President and all visiting dignitaries and oversee peaceful elections.
+After the French had done nothing in Central African Republic, Paul Kagame sent his boys to pacify the country, guard the President, all visiting dignitaries and oversee peaceful presidential elections.

 After a visit in Kigali, Ali Bongo declared he was contemplating making Gabon an Anglophone country and ordered English to be taught in primary schools.
-Professor Alpha Conde, an alumni of ‘La Sorbonne’, declared in a speech and in French to hold Paul Kagame as his example of leadership.
+Professor Alpha Conde, an alumni of ‘La Sorbonne’ – the prestigious French University, declared in a speech and in French to hold Paul Kagame as his example of leadership.
 Two years ago, at the Pan African Film Festival (Fespaco) in Burkina-Faso, Paul Kagame was invited by newly elected Roch Kaboré as Guest of Honor of its 26th edition.

 Sooner, African leaders elected him to lead and reform the African Union Commission, whence he pushed for a groundbreaking Continental free trade agreement.
 He became popular with African youth, who frequently elected him: African of the Year.
 African Heads of State told off France: ‘we are tired of your democracy talk.
 We want that!
 We want Kagame’s model!’
 Over time, Kagame’s aura had come to threaten France’s presence on the cradle of mankind…